krishnabd88/krishnabd88/README.md

 - 👋 Hi, I’m @krishnabd88
-- 👀 I’m interested in ...Software Development & DevOps.
+- 👀 I’m interested in ...Open Source Software Development & Operations.
-- 🌱 I’m currently learning ......Python.
+- 🌱 I’m currently learning ......Python, Dart & JavaScript.
-- 💞️ I’m looking to collaborate on ...Open Source
+- 💞️ I’m looking to collaborate on ...Open Source Software Development.
-- 📫 How to reach me ...krishnabd88@hotmail.com
+- 📫 How to reach me ...krishnabd88@hotmail.com & krishnabd88@gmail.com

 <!---
 krishnabd88/krishnabd88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.